joshspicer/cosmo-workshop-wargames/README.md

 ## Over The Wire

-Congrats - you just learned all you need to know to hop into [Bandit](http://overthewire.org/wargames/bandit)!Bandit and the rest of the over the wire "war games" are security labs intended to teach you the security fundamentals.
+Congrats - you just learned all you need to know to hop into [Bandit](http://overthewire.org/wargames/bandit)!
+Bandit and the rest of the Over The Wire "war games" are security labs intended to teach you the security fundamentals.
 Bandit especially is a great introduction to practical Linux usage!

 Head over the [Level0](http://overthewire.org/wargames/bandit/bandit0.html) and SSH into the first challenge.
 (You'll _first_ need to disconnect from the Khoury college server!).